Where to Discuss?

 Reading from CSV

-Let’s continue, this time reading from CSV, instead of hardcoded vector.
+Let’s switch gears from hardcoding vector to file reading.
+Because eventually, all our precious data ends up in CSVs, the duct tape of data science.
 We can utilize built-in read.csv method to read data from CSV file.

 We need to extract x values and y values from the data frame.